 First, it’s important to understand that the amount of radiation you’re exposed to during a CT scan is small.

 In fact, the average person is exposed to more radiation from natural sources (like the sun) than from a CT scan.
 However, if you’re concerned about the effects of radiation, there are some steps you can take to reduce your exposure.
-One way to reduce your exposure is to ask for a lower dose CT scan.

 This means that less radiation will be used during the scan and therefore, your exposure will be reduced.
 You should also avoid having repeat CT scans if possible as this will further increase your radiation exposure.
 If you must have a CT scan, there are some things you can do afterwards to help remove any residual radiation from your body.